 Family and Community Services Department: Tour markers

 Every effort has been made to maintain the accuracy of information presented in this booklet.
 The City of Albuquerque and the Albuquerque Convention & Visitors Bureau assume no responsibility for errors, changes or omissions.

 Visitor Information Centers

-Stop by one of the following Albuquerque Convention & Visitors Bureau information centers for a variety of visitor information materials, including calendars of events and brochures describing local and out-of-town driving tours.
+Stop by one of the following Visit Albuquerque information centers for a variety of visitor information materials, including calendars of events and brochures describing local and out-of-town driving tours.

 Old Town Information Center: Plaza Don Luis - 303 Romero NW, across from the San Felipe de Neri church.
 Open daily; seasonal hours.